Old Dan Tucker

 The first sheet music edition of "Old Dan Tucker," published in 1843, is a song of boasts and nonsense in the vein of previous minstrel hits such as "Jump Jim Crow" and "Gumbo Chaff."
 In exaggerated Black Vernacular English, the lyrics tell of Dan Tucker's exploits in a strange town, where he fights, gets drunk, overeats, and breaks other social taboos.
 Minstrel troupes freely added and removed verses, and folk singers have since added hundreds more.
 Parodies and political versions are also known.

 The song falls into the idiom of previous minstrel music, relying on rhythm and text declamation as its primary motivation.
 Its melody is simple and the harmony little developed.
 Nevertheless, contemporary critics found the song more pleasant than previous minstrel fare.
 Musicologist Dale Cockrell argues that the song represents a transition between early minstrel music and the more European-style songs of minstrelsy's later years.

 Lyrics

 This 1877 illustration from Scribner's Magazine shows the Dan Tucker character as a rural black man.

 "Old Dan Tucker" as originally published exemplifies the masculine boasting songs that predominated in early minstrelsy.
 Modern analysts emphasize the song's rawness, racism, and disdain for social taboos.
-In ersatz Black Vernacular English, the song uses short, active words such as runnin and cryin, to portray Dan Tucker as a rough-and-ready black man in the mold of Jim Crow, Gumbo Chaff, and ultimately the tall tale frontiersman:
+In ersatz the song uses short, active words such as runnin and cryin, to portray Dan Tucker as a rough-and-ready black man in the mold of Jim Crow, Gumbo Chaff, and ultimately the tall tale frontiersman: